apify/crawlee/README.md

         ],
     });

-    // Since initialization of the RequestList is asynchronous, you must always
+    // Initialize the RequestList before its usage. await requestList.initialize();
-    // call .initialize() before using it.
-    await requestList.initialize();

-    // To crawl the URLs, we use an instance of the BasicCrawler class which is our simplest,
+    // Create an instance of the BasicCrawler class - the simplest crawler
-    // but still powerful crawler.
-Its constructor takes an options object where you can
-    // configure it to your liking.
-Here, we're keeping things simple. const crawler = new Apify.BasicCrawler({
+    // that enables users to implement the crawling logic themselves. const crawler = new Apify.BasicCrawler({

-        // We use the request list created earlier to feed URLs to the crawler. requestList,

-        // We define a handleRequestFunction that describes the actions
+        // The crawler will be fed URLs from our list. requestList,

-        // we wish to perform for each URL.
+        // The handleRequestFunction contains actions to be performed for each URL.
         handleRequestFunction: async ({ request }) => {
-            // 'request' contains an instance of the Request class which is a container
+            // 'request' is an instance of the Request class and it contains information
-            // for request related data such as URL or Method (GET, POST ...) and is supplied by the requestList we defined. console.log(`Processing ${request.url}...`);
+            // such as URL and HTTP method, as supplied by the RequestList. console.log(`Processing ${request.url}...`);

-            // Here we simply fetch the HTML of the page and store it to the default Dataset. await Apify.pushData({
+            // Simply fetch the HTML of the page and store it to the default dataset.
+            // In local configuration, the data will be stored as JSON files in ./apify_storage/datasets/default await Apify.pushData({
                 url: request.url,
                 html: await requestPromise(request.url),